owenBeresford/extra-panda/README.md

 - This has a function equivalent to `int main(int argc, char * argv[])`, called _core_.
 This is allowed to have a high volume and complexity as it wraps *all the other* methods.
 As an architecture detail, I think this isn't avoidable.
 - The highlight source is now in TS, as I found the type definitions.
 - The process of expanding the number of tools in this project is adding features, but also acting as a lint as it shows small oversights.
+- I think that most people do not need a commit for lint/prettier changes.
+BUT I do this so I can see what changes /I/ made easily.
+Occasionally lint tools product non-compilable changes, but this is rare.
+If all the commits are squashed together, its a nul-point difference.
 - OLD TECH::
   - first bundle: 1MB flat
   - second bundle (smaller stdlib): 670KB
   - above but with with minify: 361KB
   - above but with dead code removal: 250KB
 - NEW TECH (ignoring unit tests)::
-  - complete build: 75KB flat
+  - complete build: 75KB flat files
   - above with with minification: 23KB
   - Note dead code removal didn't make any impact here, as tree shaking works properly now
   - above with gzip: 9KB